-Auto Trader's commercial director, Ian Plummer, shares his thoughts on the latest new car registrations from the Society of Motor Manufacturers and Traders (SMMT)
+Ian Plummer, Auto Trader's Commercial Director comments on the latest new car registrations from the Society of Motor Manufacturer and Traders (SMMT):

 Follow us on our social channels to keep up with the latest news, insights and company developments.

 If you would like to be added to our News & views mailing list, or have any media-related enquiries, please contact our press team: